Skip to main content

 Only a few people will actually read your whole dissertation, but it is your springboard into full membership in the field as a professional.
 It will help get you a job.
 You’ll mine it for articles or turn it into a book.
 It’s your chance to expand your mind, develop your writing style, and hone an area of expertise.
 Start by asking yourself: what do I want to accomplish with this work?
 What scholarly question in my field do I feel absolutely must be answered, and how can I whittle that down or expand it up into a question others will want answered?
 Must I work alone, or is this topic a chance to experiment with collaborative work?
 Who will read this study?
 Why do I think it’s worth writing about?

 That last question: if you can’t answer it, you may as well start filling out applications for the foreign service tonight.
 When you go on the academic market, and for many jobs beyond academe too, you’ll have to explain over and over again why you chose the topic you did.
-If your best answer is “no one had done it yet” or “my adviser thought it was a good idea” or “well, it really interests me,” it’s likely that your interviewers will, rightly or wrongly, think less of you.
-The humanities are suffering in today’s academy, and tomorrow’s academics need to be more than nice gentleman or lady scholars.
-Employers outside academia want to meet smart job applicants who can explain succinctly and persuasively why they devoted two years or more to a major project.
-We all need to convince students and people outside the academy that ideas matter, and the best way to prove that you can pull that off—to your potential hirers and to yourself—is to choose a dissertation topic that matters to you and that you can make matter to others.
+If your best answer is “no one had done it yet” or “my adviser thought it was a good idea” or “well, it really interests me,” it’s likely that your interviewers will think less of you.
+The humanities are suffering in today’s academy, and we need strong, articulate advocates for humanistic inquiry.
+Employers outside academia want to meet smart job applicants who can explain succinctly and persuasively why they devoted two years or more to a single project.
+We all need to convince students and people outside the academy that ideas matter.
+The best way to prove yourself on all these counts—to your potential hirers and to yourself and to members of the public at large—is to choose a dissertation topic that matters to you and that you can make matter to others.

 Know that your final choice will involve the pain of closing doors to other topics that interest you, but this is just a temporary situation.
 You’ll be able to work on other things soon: in fact, if you organize your time efficiently enough, you can give papers or try writing something short on your secondary topic right away.
-If you find yourself hopelessly torn between two totally disparate topics: say, Sophocles and civic ideology or metaphor in Seneca, ask yourself: with whom will I work on this topic?
+If you find yourself hopelessly torn between two totally disparate topics, ask yourself: with whom will I work on this topic?
 In which area do I want to teach for my first few years out of grad school?
 Has one of these topics been worked to death in the scholarship?
 Which topic connects up with interesting research undertaken in other disciplines?
-Which topic might translate best to the classroom or to public discourse like the “Antiquities” feature in Public Books or the “Global Antiquities” feature in the LA Review of Books?
+Which topic might translate best to the classroom or to public discourse like the History Channel or the LA Review of Books?

-What kind of scholar do I want to be: a cultural theorist or a literary critic? a papyrologist or a historian? a well-informed traditionalist or a well-informed innovator?
-Do I want to be the kind of intellectual that likes to read Critical Inquiry, AJP, LARB, n+1 or JRS?
+Also ask: What kind of scholar do I want to be: a cultural theorist or a literary critic? a papyrologist or a historian? a well-informed traditionalist or a well-informed innovator?
+Do I want to be the kind of intellectual that most likes to read Critical Inquiry, a journal in the public humanities, or a specialist journal in my own field?
 How does the topic fit into my sense of myself as a thinker?

 Look at recent dissertations in your department and in departments near you.
 Ask your faculty for examples of dissertation abstracts.
-Scan the newsletters of the SCS (Society for Classical Studies), SBL (Society for Biblical Literature), AHA (American Historical Association), MLA (Modern Language Association), or another society of interest to you for announcements of dissertations completed.
+Scan the newsletters of the various learned societies – the SCS (Society for Classical Studies), APA (American Philosophical Association), SBL (Society for Biblical Literature), AHA (American Historical Association), MLA (Modern Language Association), or another society of interest to you for announcements of dissertations completed.
 What kinds of questions are your peers asking?
 How are your ideas similar or different?
-Check out the forthcoming publications from major presses in your field (if you don’t know what these are, start with Princeton, California, Johns Hopkins, Harvard, Oxford, Cambridge, Routledge, Chapel Hill, Brill).
+Check out the forthcoming publications from major presses in your field (major humanities presses include Princeton, California, Johns Hopkins, Minnesota, Harvard, Oxford, Cambridge, Duke, Routledge, Stanford, Chapel Hill, Brill).
+Consider whether publishing open access is important to you.
 Read work published by young scholars: their first books are often based on their dissertations.
 Can you imagine your work being developed in such a way?

 Feeling boxed in by conventional expectations and constraints?
-You’re in luck: fascinating experimentation with the format of the dissertation is being undertaken these days.
-Check out, for example, CUNY Graduate Center Professor Cathy Davidson’s Futures Initiative, which features deep discussion about alternative formats, how to write for interdisciplinary audiences, how to reach a non-scholarly readership, and related topics.
+You’re in luck: fascinating experimentation with the format of the dissertation is underway these days.
+Check out CUNY Graduate Center Professor Cathy Davidson’s Futures Initiative, which features deep discussion about alternative formats, how to write for interdisciplinary audiences, how to reach a non-scholarly readership, and related topics.

 https://futuresinitiative.org/